ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * New section on multiple, concurrent Administrators.

 * Specified atomicity of write operations.

+* Clarified effects of configuration overwriting on group members.

 * New ACE Groupcomm Error on unsupported configuration.